-This year the Vegner Group report a disappointing slight increase in our Gender Pay Gap.
-Our mean gender pay gap now stands at 15.2%.
-This represents an increase of 3.8% when compared to last year.
-Vegner are also reporting a small 2% increase to 8.7% on the median pay gap.
+This year the Vegner Group report a decrease in our Gender Pay Gap.
+Our mean gender pay gap now stands at 13.4%.
+This represents an decrease of 2% when compared to last year.
+Vegner are also reporting a static year on year median pay gap of 8.9%.

-Whilst an increase was not anticipated it has ceased the downward course Vegner were set on with our long-term strategy.
-It is however, easily explained in that the Group has experienced some employee turnover within our Upper Quartile of Pay levels, however, this was within the Female gender.
-Previous reports have shown that our gap is fully attributed to this pay quartile and we acknowledge there is still work to do but as reported in previous years our challenges remain solely in quartile one of our pay structure.
+Whilst the smal year on year decrease is welcome the gap has not decreased by the levels required to meet our 2025 vision.
+This is easily explained in that the Group has had limited turnover within the male gender.
+The fall though has been positively impacted with the appointment of the Groups first female Chief Executive Offiver.
+We acknowledge there is still work to do but as reported in previous years our challenges remain solely in quartile one of our pay structure.
 This fact remains the only cause of our gender pay gap.

 As acknowledged in previous reports, our structural issue in this area is that there is a higher proportion of men in senior technical and managerial roles.
 Equally this group of males has remained stable and consistent year on year.
 We have a very stable senior executive leadership team.
-In quartiles 2,3 and 4 the gender pay gap continues to be at negative figures.
-This means females in these categories are earning at a higher rate than that of their male counterparts.
+In quartiles 2,3 and 4 the gender pay gap continues to be at very low or negative figures.
+This means females in these categories are earning at the smae or at a higher rate than that of their male counterparts.
 In the lowest quartile this is largely related to our starting salary being linked to the Living Wage foundation hourly rate.
 This has seen a high proportion of females that enter roles of this level, receiving a fairer starting salary.
 This policy also led to significant pay increases for staff already employed and operating at this level.